 11th September, 2021.
 In the UK we would write 11.9.21.
 With a jolt I have just realized that this can also be written 9.11.21

 Today, I am feeling a bit shaken – shaken with memories.
 I was in New York at the Roger Smith Hotel, on the corner of 47th and Lexington on that fateful day.
-I had arrived, the night before, from a glorious event in celebrating Earth Day in Vermont, surrounded by trees, with Paul Winter playing the saxophone.
+I had arrived, the night before, from a glorious event in celebrating Earth Day in Vermont, surrounded by trees, with Paul Winter playing the clarinet.

 I woke to start a couple of days of promotion for a new book – a promotion that never happened.
 I was making a cup of coffee when a colleague knocked rather frantically on my door.
 “Are you watching TV?”
 I almost never watch TV when I’m on the road.
 As I let her in, she hastened to turn the TV on and turned to one of the news channels.